 Volume-reduced cord blood processing

 The primary, industry-approved cord blood processing method used at Future Health Biobank is volume-reduced processing.
 We apply this method to every cord blood sample to pass through our laboratory for maximum sample safety.

-Simply put, the volume-reduced process involves reducing the size of the sample by removing the harmful waste products (roughly 90% of the sample), then isolating and protecting the valuable stem cells in storage.
+Simply put, the volume-reduced process involves reducing the size of the sample by removing the unwanted portion (Plasma and RBCs – roughly 90% of the sample), then isolating and protecting the valuable stem cells in storage.
 Don’t be confused if you hear about Sepax, MacoPress or AXP, these are simply machine types that all perform the volume reduction process.

 There are two methods currently accepted in order to volume-reduce a cord blood sample, these are: